-Because accidents happen, you'll want to be prepared to treat scrapes, burns, bites, and other minor and major mishaps that may occur at home.A prepackaged home first aid kit is the simplest solution; these come stocked with all the bandages, tools, and antiseptic wipes you may need.
+Because accidents happen, for a safe home, you'll want to be prepared to treat scrapes, burns, bites, and other minor and major mishaps that may occur at home.A prepackaged home first aid kit is the simplest solution; these come stocked with all the bandages, tools, and antiseptic wipes you may need.

-And be sure to keep the phone numbers of your nearest poison-control center, your pharmacy, and family members' doctors in your cell phone.
+And be sure to keep the phone numbers of your nearest poison control center, your pharmacy, and family members' doctors in your cell phone.

-Install detectors on the ceiling (smoke rises) in every bedroom and outside bedroom doors, at the top of the stairways, and in any den or office in the basement.
+Install smoke detectors on the ceiling (smoke rises) in every bedroom and outside bedroom doors, at the top of the stairways, and in any den or office in the basement.
 Test the devices monthly and replace the batteries at least once a year.

 The source of carbon monoxide is usually faulty burning in, or poor venting of, a furnace or another appliance.
 Your first defense is to maintain these items properly.
 Carbon-monoxide detectors, which resemble smoke alarms, are an essential backup.

-If your home was built before 1978, it may contain asbestos around furnaces, pipes, heat ducts, and boilers; in the adhesive and backing beneath your linoleum floor; and in "cottage-cheese" ceilings.The dust of this carcinogen can cause serious lung ailments when inhaled.
+If your home was built before 1978, it might contain asbestos around furnaces, pipes, heat ducts, and boilers; in the adhesive and backing beneath your linoleum floor; and in "cottage-cheese" ceilings.The dust of this carcinogen can cause serious lung ailments when inhaled.

-If the asbestos is in your garage near the furnace and you rarely go there, you should simply be aware of it and regularly check its condition.
+If the asbestos is in your garage near the furnace and you rarely go there, you should be aware of it and regularly check its condition.

 If it's crumbling or otherwise in poor condition, hire a licensed contractor experienced in asbestos removal to seal it, repair it, or get it out of your home.

 Lead-tainted dust can escape during cleaning, and if enough of this substance is ingested or inhaled, it can cause permanent brain damage and other serious harm, especially to children, mothers-to-be, and older adults.If you live in an older home, you might want to hire a trained professional to conduct a hazard assessment.
 To check for lead yourself, chip off bit of suspect paint - right down to the wood, and use an inexpensive home lead-test kit.

 If you do find lead, cover the area with wallpaper, paneling, or new lead-free paint, and frequently wash children's hands and faces as well as toys and pacifiers to reduce their exposure to dust containing lead.

-Typically, this odorless element moves up through the soil and seeps into buildings through cracks and pores in the foundation and through gaps in floors.
+Typically, this odorless element moves up through the soil and seeps into buildings through cracks and pores in the foundation and gaps in floors.